skills17/competitor-vm-ubuntu/README.md

     * For VMWare Workstation: `VM` > `Install VMWare Tools`
 1. Run this installation script with the following command.
 Please note that, by default, all features will be installed.
 It is possible do disable some of them.
 See more in the [features](#features) section.
     * `curl -sSL https://raw.githubusercontent.com/skills17/competitor-vm-ubuntu/master/scripts/install.sh | sudo -E bash -s`
-    * During some installation steps, manual interaction is required.
-In this case, the answers you have to provide are listed before.
     * After everything is installed, the system will reboot.
 1. Open all applications once (to initialize, disable telemetry, start trial version, ...) and move them to the taskbar/favorites.
 Also, check if all extensions have been installed correctly.
     * Zeal (Install docset for PHP, MySQL, JavaScript, CSS, HTML)